 Each month we present La Rencontre (French for “the gathering”) as a way for our extended Franco-American family in the area to reconnect with each other and with our neighbors.
 Meals and stories are shared, friends are reunited, and memories are made.

 We offer a fully catered luncheon, followed by a performance.
 Both the menu and the entertainment vary each month.
-The charge to attend is $7 and the public is invited; however, reservations are required at least four days in advance by calling the Franco Center Office at 783-1585, so that we can order and prepare an appropriate amount of food.
+The charge to attend is $7 and the public is invited; however, reservations are required at least four days in advance by calling the Franco Center Office at 783-1585 durign regular box office hours from noon to 4 p.m.
+Monday through Friday (no weekend messages, please), so that we can order and prepare an appropriate amount of food.

 To learn more about upcoming performances and menus, check the Event Calendar.
 Here’s a brief look at what’s coming up in future months:

-Doors open at 10:30 a.m., lunch is served 11:30 am.
+Doors open at 10:00 a.m. (no earlier), lunch is served 11:30 am.
 Entertainment gets underway at around 12:30 and continues until 1:15 to 1:30 pm.
 La Rencontre is not restricted to French-speakers or even those of Franco descent.
 All are welcome.